-- The amount of a check that was never negotiated by the recipient - Interest payments received on loans made to others - Receipts from the sale of committee assets - Proceeds, up to the fair market value, of items sold at a garage sale or auction - Transfers of "carryover" funds received by a controlled committee from another committee controlled by the same candidate.
+- · Refunds for overpayment of election filing fees - · Interest received from financial institutions - The amount of a check that was never negotiated by the recipient - Interest payments received on loans made to others - Receipts from the sale of committee assets - Proceeds, up to the fair market value, of items sold at a garage sale or auction - Transfers of "carryover" funds received by a controlled committee from another committee controlled by the same candidate.
 An example of a "carryover" transaction would show the prior committee in the "Name of Source" field (e.g., Friends of Molleda for Assembly 20XX") and in the "Description" field a notation such as "carryover funds."
 There is no requirement to list donors to the prior committee.
 See FPPC Regulation 18537.1 for specific guidance. - Receipt of earmarked funds when acting as an intermediary.
 (See Chapter 3.)